BEHJINGHAO/Jing-Hao_personality-test/README.md

 print("Please respond with a number 1 - 5, where 1 is strongly disagree and 5 is strongly agree.")
 print()

-tech1 = input("I enjoy disocvering more about electronics.")
+tech1 = input("I enjoy disocovering more about electronics.")

 outdoor1 = input("I do not like staying at home.")